twboom/SynthQuencer/src/assets/wiki.md

 # General info
+SynthQuencer is a entirly web-based grid sequencer that allows everyone to have a go at music.
+No, you won't compose entire songs on this (or you take this statement as a challenge), but it will be fun to play with nonetheless!
+With every feature we are implementing, we are trying to make it easy and understandable, but still as powerfull as possible.

+## For what can I use it?
+For everything that you want!
+Just drawing some shapes and trying how it sounds or just comming up with inspiration!
+It's all up to you!

+PS: For the teachers (or other people), you can use it as an tool for introduction in music lessons!

 # Main controls
 In the main controls (on the left), you can find several buttons and sliders.